 The academy is one of only four in the country.
 Students receive nine months of training, including working directly on a real-life project for one of EON Reality’s customers.
 Apply for the academy .

 Upon completion, students have the option of entering directly into the workforce

 or continuing their education toward an Associate in Applied Sciences (AAS) Degree.

-EICC has quickly become a leader in Virtual and Augmented Reality training.
+EICC has quickly become a leader in Augmented and Virtual Reality training.
 The college unveiled its new Virtual Reality lab in 2016.
 The equipment for the lab was funded in part by a $15 million grant awarded to Iowa’s community colleges by the U.S. Department of Labor’s Employment & Training Administration.